 Overview This section explains how to configure the IONA Tivoli resource model for your endpoint host, and how to test that your integration is configured correctly.
-Configuring the resource model To configure the resource model for your endpoint, perform the following steps: First, verify that the configure_provider script uses the correct location for the servers.conf file, and then execute the configure_provider task.
-2. You must restart the Monitoring Engine on the endpoint to pick up this new information.
-You can do this using the following command: wdmcmd -e endpoint_name -stop Note: On Windows, you may need to allow some time before restarting.
+It includes the following topics: "Configuring the resource model".
+"Testing your Tivoli integration".
+"Further information".
+Configuring the resource model To configure the resource model for your endpoint, perform the following steps: 1.
+First, verify that the configure_provider script uses the correct location for the servers.conf file, and then execute the configure_provider task.
+2. You must restart the Tivoli Monitoring Engine on the endpoint to pick up this new information.
+You can do this using the following command: wdmcmd -e endpoint_name -stop Note: On Windows, you might need to allow some time before restarting.
 This is because it takes time to shut down the Tivoli M12 provider, which hosts the resource model.
-3. When this process has finished, it is safe to execute a restart using the following command: wdmcmd -e endpoint_name -restart View the status of your deployed resource model by opening the Tivoli Web Health Console, and view the data for your host.
-If all the servers in your domain are running, everything should be fine with no errors.
-Verify that monitoring is working correctly by killing one of your servers.
-The effect is not immediately visible on the console.
+3. When this process has finished, it is safe to execute a restart using the following command: wdmcmd -e endpoint_name -restart 4.
+View the status of your deployed resource model by opening the Tivoli Web Health Console, and view the data for your host.
+If all the servers

+5. Verify that monitoring is working correctly by killing one of your servers.
+The effect is not immediately visible on the Web Health Console .
 The delay depends on cycle time setting in the profile.
 The default is 60 seconds.
 However, the Web Health Console can take longer to refresh.

-The quickest way to check the status is by executing the following command: wdmlseng -e endpoint_name -verbose This shows the status of any errors in the deployed resource models.
+The quickest way to check the status is by executing the following command: wdm llseng -e endpoint_name -verbose This shows the status of any errors in the deployed resource models.
 6. You should be able to start the server again using the task library.
 Go to the task library and execute the server_command task.
 Fill in the name of the server and the action to perform on it (for example, in this case, mydomain_locator_myhost, start).
 You should see your server start and your health return to 100% in the Web Health Console soon after that.
-Testing your Tivoli integration n you have checked that you can start and stop servers and monitor liveness, you can try some of the other available thresholds.
-For example, the IONA resource model provides a threshold called NumInvocations upper bound .
-This emits an event when the number of operations that a server receives exceeds a certain threshold, which may indicate that an overload is in progress.
-You can set the threshold, redistributing the profile.
-You can test this by writing clients to frequently contact the server in question until the threshold is exceeded.
-Further information full details on how to use the Tivoli Monitoring product, see the Tivoli itoring User Guide
+Testing your Tivoli integration en you have checked that you can start and stop servers and monitor r liveness, you can try some of the other available thresholds.
+Nun oper indic redis example, the IONA Tivoli resource model provides a threshold called nInvocations upper bound .
+This emits an event when the number of rations that a server receives exceeds a certain threshold, which can cate that an overload is in progress.
+You can set the threshold, stributing the profile.
+You can test this by writing clients to frequently tact the server in question until the threshold is exceeded.
+Further information full details on how to use the Tivoli Monitoring product, see the Tivoli nitoring User Guide.